microsoft/BotFramework-Composer/docs/memory-concept-draft.md

 A bot can evaluate values from memory when making decisions inside a branching action like an `If/Else` or `Switch` action.
 The conditional expression that is tested in one of these branching actions is an [expression](#expressions) that, when evaluated, drives the decision.

-In the example below, the expression `user.profile.age > 13` will evaluate to either `TRUE` or `FALSE`, and the branch action will then execute the appropriate branch.
+In the example below, the expression `user.profile.age > 13` will evaluate to either `True` or `False`, and the branch action will then execute the appropriate branch.

 ![If/Else Condition](./media/memory-concept/memory-ifelse.png)

-In this second example, the value of `turn.choice` is used to match against multiple switch cases.
+In this second example, the value of `turn.choice` is used to match against multiple `Switch` cases.
 Note that, while it looks like a raw reference to a property, this is actually an expression - since no operation is being taken on the property, the expression evaluates to the raw value.

 ![Switch condition](./existingdocs/Assets/switch-condition.png)